 The Bank of St. Vincent and the Grenadines Ltd. ("the Bank") and its wholly owned subsidiary, Property Holdings SVG Ltd., are incorporated under the laws of St. Vincent and the Grenadines and carry the registration numbers 17 of 2009 and 135 of 2010 respectively.
-On March 24, 2023, the Bank purchased certain assets and liabilities from FirstCaribbean International Bank Limited and began trading on March 27, 2023.
-On June 1, 2023, the Bank also acquired certain assets and liabilities of the First St. Vincent Bank Limited operations.
-The Bank is licensed with the Eastern Caribbean Central Bank to engage in commercial banking activities in St. Vincent and the Grenadines and its subsidiary's principal activities are the development and management of real estate.
+The Bank is licensed with the Eastern Caribbean Central Bank to engage in commercial banking activities in St. Vincent and the Grenadines, and its subsidiary's principal activities are the development and management of real estate.
 The Bank is listed on the Eastern Caribbean Securities Exchange (ECSE) and carries the ticker symbol BOSV.